team113sanger/dermatlas_germlinepost_nf/README.md

 - `cancer_gene_census_resoruce`: Cancer gene Census list of genes form COSMIC v97
 - `flag_genes`: path to a list of [FLAG](https://bmcmedgenomics.biomedcentral.com/articles/10.1186/s12920-014-0064-y#Sec11) genes, frequently mutated in normal exomes.
 - `publish_intermediates`: logical (whether to publish large intermediate files (BAM and CRAMs)to the output directory)
+- `alternative_transcripts`: path to a file containing Ensembl transcripts where we wish to modify the canonical transcript for accurate variant reporting.

-Default reference file values supplied within the `nextflow.config` file can be overided by adding them to the params `.json` file.
-An example complete params file `tests/test_data/test_params.json` is supplied within this repo for demonstation.
+Default values for reference files are supplied within the `nextflow.config` file and can be overided by adding them to the params `.json` file.
+An example complete params file `tests/test_data/test_params.json` is supplied within this repository for demonstation.

 ## Usage

-The recommended way to launch this pipeline is using a wrapper script (e.g. `bsub < my_wrapper.sh`) that submits nextflow as a job and records the version (**e.g.** `-r 0.1.1`)  and the `.json` parameter file supplied for a run.
+The recommended way to launch this pipeline on Sangers HPC is using a wrapper script (e.g. `bsub < my_wrapper.sh`) that submits nextflow as a job and records the version (**e.g.** `-r 0.1.1`)  and the `.json` parameter file supplied for a run.

 An example wrapper script:
 ```